 Times Square was originally named Longacre Square, and only received it new name once the New York Times moved into 1475 Broadway (also known as 1 Times Square).
 The New York times stayed in the building (which has now been repurposed as an advertising platform) for less than 10 years, yet the iconic name had already caught on.

-Times Square is one of the world’s busiest pedestrian intersections and also the hub of the Broadway Theater District making it a major centre of the world’s entertainment industry.
-40 theatres are located around Times Square, each one contributing to the fact that the famous theatre district is so well known globally.
+Times Square is one of the world’s busiest pedestrian intersections and also the hub of the Broadway Theater District making it a major center of the world’s entertainment industry.
+40 theaters are located around Times Square, each one contributing to the fact that the famous theater district is so well known globally.
 With sales of $1 Billion per year, the Broadway shows are another commercial hub of NYC.

 As early as 1960, 42nd Street between Seventh and Eighth Avenue, was described by The New York Times as “the ‘worst’ street in town.
 Times Square in that decade, as depicted in Midnight Cowboy, was gritty, dark and desperate, only to get worse in the 1970s and 1980s.
 Crime was at an all time high here and in the rest of the city things were worse still.
 By 1984, an unprecedented 2,300 annual crimes occurred on that single block, of which 460 were serious felonies such as murder.
 Today Times Square is a very safe place.
 The NYPD shows their presence 24/hours and you cannot compare it to the past anymore.

 In the 1980s, a commercial building boom began in the western parts of Midtown which came together with a long-term development plan under Mayors Ed Koch and David Dinkins.
 Security was increased, pornographic theaters were closed, and “undesirable” low-rent residents were pressured to relocate.
 After this themore tourist-friendly attractions and upscale establishments were opened in the area.